anshid-o/WORKERR/README.md

-# workerr_app
+# Project-Workerr

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+My collage final year project

+Workerr is a cross Platform Mobile application that used to connect users with workers.
+The app is developed using flutter and Use firebase for its backend services like authentication and cloud firestore.

 A few resources to get you started if this is your first Flutter project: